-Sarah Craske is a multi-award winning British artist, without category, now working at the intersection of Art, Science and Technology.
+Sarah Craske is a multi-award winning British artist, without category, exploring the intersection of Art, Science & Technology.

-Recent awards include; the NOVA award (1300 artist applicants) on graduation from Central St Martins (first class MA Art & Science) which ‘recognise the risk takers and spot creative stars of the future’; an AHRC Science in Culture Innovation Award in recognition of her “innovative contribution to collaborative inter-relationships between the sciences, arts & humanities”; a Biofaction International artist-in-residency in Switzerland (applications from 29 countries).
+Recent awards include; the NOVA award (1300 artist applicants) on graduation from Central St Martins (first class MA Art & Science) which ‘recognise the risk takers and spot creative stars of the future’; an AHRC Science in Culture Innovation Award in recognition of her “innovative contribution to collaborative inter-relationships between the sciences, arts & humanities”; a Biofaction International artist-in-residency in Switzerland (applications from 29 countries) and the John Ruskin Prize Shortlist, identified as an ‘Agent of Change’.

 Her work appears in several books including Creating Art and Science Collaboration; Bringing value to organisations (Schnugg, Claudia), published by Palgrave Macmillan; The Art of Antibiotics (Schmidt, Markus), published by Biofaction; Footprints: In Search of Future Fossils (Farrier, David), published by 4th Estate.